 - Final thoughts

-What is a self-employed cash balance plan?
+What is a cash balance plan for the self-employed?

 A self-employed cash balance plan is actually a defined benefit pension plan.
 It has a similar structure and design of a traditional defined benefit plan, but with more flexibility.
 A cash balance plan allows for significant tax deductible funding that can be rolled over into an IRA upon retirement.

 When people first think of retirement structures, they typically consider a 401(k) or a SEP.
 These plans are excellent options, but the allowable contributions are just too low for high income business owners.
 A cash balance plan can allow contributions as high as $300,000+ annually.

 Just give us a little information and we’ll get you a custom illustration in 24 hours.